Made-Neat/wplogify/src/old/readme.txt

 Tags: activity log, audit log, security, user tracking, event log Requires at least: 6.0
 Tested up to: 6.6.1
+Stable tag: 1.48
 Requires PHP: 8.0
-Stable tag: 1.48
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 Website: https://logifywp.com/

-Logify WP is a user-friendly plugin that tracks critical actions on your WordPress site, offering enhanced security and easy-to-use activity tracking.
+Logify WP is a lightweight, user-friendly plugin that tracks critical actions on your site, offering enhanced security and user tracking.

 == Description ==

 **Logify WP** provides real-time, detailed logs of activities happening across your WordPress website.
-Whether you're an **agency**, **freelancer**, **IT team**, **developer**, or **website administrator**, Logify WP gives you full visibility into your website’s activity with a comprehensive **activity log** and **audit log**.
-From tracking post edits to user login attempts and plugin updates, Logify WP helps you monitor and secure your site with clear and easy-to-understand logs.

-Built to be simple yet powerful, Logify WP features a clean layout of activity information, easy filtering and search options, and customizable role-based access controls.
-The user-friendly dashboard widget makes it easy to review recent critical activities at a glance.
+Whether you're tracking changes to posts, monitoring user logins, reviewing media updates, or plugin management actions, Logify WP ensures full visibility with a comprehensive activity log and audit log.
+This makes it easy to audit changes and improve your site’s security.

+Designed to be performance-friendly, Logify WP ensures minimal impact on your site’s speed while delivering powerful user tracking capabilities.
+It features role-based access control, advanced search and filtering, and an intuitive dashboard widget to keep you in control.

 ### Key Features: